 When I experienced temporary paralysis and could not walk for almost two years due to a vehicular accident, the first few months of being in bed were terribly difficult.
 Painkillers were able to help me numb the pain I felt physically, but as for the emotional scars and the anxiety I felt, there was nothing I could take.

-Chronic pain is more than just a physical experience that cannot be treated with medicine alone.
+Chronic pain goes beyond the physical experience that cannot be treated with medicine alone.
 Virtual reality affects people physically and emotionally, which can help alleviate chronic pain.

 Virtual reality, in a way, hijacks and distracts the brain from feeling pain.
 Instead, it makes the brain more relaxed and peaceful while exploring new worlds.